-We’ve stayed here a few times and always have a great experience.
+We’ve stayed at the Marriott Anaheim a few times and always have a great experience.
 Service is great, the rooms are stylish and comfortable, and many come with balconies.
 This is a great option if you are traveling during a time when there is no convention in town and want to score a deal.

-Castle Inn & Suites is a Camelot-themed property and one of the closest hotels walking distance to Disneyland and the Downtown Disney district.
+Castle Inn & Suites is a Camelot-themed property and one of the closest hotels within walking distance to Disneyland and the Downtown Disney district.
 Choose from an array of guest rooms and suites.
 Rooms feature amenities such as coffeemakers, mini fridge and free wifi.
 It is also one of the only hotels near Disneyland to offer guests free parking.

 Of all the hotels walking distance to Distance to Disneyland, the Fairfield Inn by Marriott is probably the one we’ve stayed at most.
 It is located just a block up Harbor Boulevard from the main entrance.